vlazh/node-hot-loader/README.md

 ## What is special about it?

 Other solutions (such as nodemon) just restart the application and you loose any cached data, vars, timers, etc.
-If you don't care about that, **Node Hot Loader** may be too complicated solution for your simple needs.
+If you don't care about that or you don't use webpack, **Node Hot Loader** may be too complicated solution for your simple needs.
 But if you need to keep some data during developing process, **Node Hot Loader** may be very helpful for you.

 ## Installation